fsevindik/mern-bookstore/README.md

 This project implements a simple Bookstore application using the MERN stack (MongoDB, Express, React, Node.js).
 It provides functionalities to manage a collection of books where only admins can perform CRUD operations.

-**Temporary Announcement:** I'm currently releasing  this project temporarily.
-All guests are welcome, and I appreciate any feedback!

 [HERE BOOKSTORE PROJECT deployed via render.com 👍🔗](https://mern-bookstore-1-n0fo.onrender.com/) The link can take a minute to load because of render.com's cold-start mechanism...